spdk/spdk/examples/nvme/fio_plugin/README.md

     --initial_zone_reset=1

+## Zone Append

+When running FIO against a Zoned Namespace you need to specify --iodepth=1 to avoid "Zone Invalid Write: The write to a zone was not at the write pointer."
+I/O errors.
+However, if your controller supports Zone Append, you can use the engine option:

+    --zone_append=1

+To send zone append commands instead of write commands to the controller.
+When using zone append, you will be able to specify a --iodepth greater than 1.

 ## Shared Memory Increase

 If your device has a lot of zones, fio can give you errors such as: